Russia's Putin won't attend upcoming G-20 summit in Bali | Politics

 Russian President Vladimir Putin will not attend the Group of 20 summit in Indonesia next week, an Indonesian government official said on Thursday, avoiding a possible confrontation with the United States and its allies over his war in Ukraine.

 Luhut Binsar Pandjaitan, the chief of support for G-20 events, said Putin's decision not to come was "the best for all of us."
-US President Joe Biden, Chinese President Xi Jinping and other world leaders are to attend the two-day summit that starts November 15.
+US President Joe Biden, Chinese President Xi Jinping and other world leaders are to attend the two-day summit that starts next Tuesday.

 "Whatever happens with Russia's decision, it is for our common good and the best for all of us," added Pandjaitan, who is is also the coordinating minister of maritime affairs and investment.